pawatsethaput/OpenBank/BNP-Paribas-OBP-API-Sandbox.md

 * Q: I'm getting a 401 even if I enter the right consumer key and secret.
 Is the endpoint: apisandbox... correct ?
 * A: No, its bnp-paribas.openbankproject.com

-* Q: Why doesn't it work now?
+* Q: Why doesn't it work?
 * A: Double check parameters are spelt correctly (including http vs https etc.)

 Technical details about the OAuth flow including getting a request token, redirecting the user, getting an access token and accessing protected resources are available [here](https://github.com/OpenBankProject/OBP-API/wiki/OAuth-1.0-Server).
 Please ask us (see below) if you are stuck with this.